fmorenopino/HeterogeneousHMM/README.md

 [![DOI](https://zenodo.org/badge/180347583.svg)](https://zenodo.org/badge/latestdoi/180347583)

 This repository contains different implementations of the Hidden Markov Model with just some basic Python dependencies.
-The main contributions of these libraries with respect to other available APIs are:
+The main contributions of this library with respect to other available APIs are:

 - **Missing values support**: our implementation supports both partial and complete missing data.